appirio-tech/tc-ui/README.md

 # Topcoder UI Kit

-The Topcoder style guide and design documentation are maintained at https://app.frontify.com/d/zEXqGHFD1YN2/ui-library
+This repo houses Topcoder's style guide and component library.
+Design documentation and information on the style guide principles can be found at https://app.frontify.com/d/zEXqGHFD1YN2/ui-library.

 The technologies used are React, Redux, ES2015, Webpack, and SCSS.